 At The Agnes Irwin School, Mariandl was the founding director of the Center for the Advancement of Girls, a development and research arm of the school.
 As Assistant Head of School, she assisted with the daily operations of the school, including supervising the directors of equity and inclusion, service learning, and special programs.
 She also led the Innovation Team and chaired the following committees: Program, Teaching, and Learning, Sabbatical, Speakers, and the Transgender Student Task Force.

-As Head of School, Mariandl now leads a Country Day community that is grounded in its mission and firmly values every student, every day.
+As President and Head of School, Mariandl now leads a Country Day community that is grounded in its mission and firmly values every student, every day.
 It is this deeply held principle that resonates most with Mariandl, as she is committed to improving all student experiences.